watson/test-all-versions/README.md

 ### options

 - `--help` - Output usage info
+- `--quiet` - Don't output stdout from tests unless an error occors
 - `--ci` - When running `tav` together with a `.tav.yml` file, use this argument to only run the tests on a CI server.
 This allows you to add `tav` to your `npm test` command without spending time running tav